 Programs can include in-home respite, client day programs, caregiver support, and grief and bereavement support.
 Trained volunteers often play an integral role in helping facilitate the programs.
-Local organizations include:
+Talk to your care team or visit the Patient and Family Resource Centre, located on the first floor of the Burr wing (Burr 1) to find detailed information about the different hospice organizations in our region.